 Our hotel was really close to this area so getting there wasn’t too difficult, and as we’d already pre-booked our tickets, we got to skip the gigantic queue that wrapped around The Vatican walls as early as 9am.

 I’m not generally that interested in seeing historical sights if I’m honest, but The Vatican is an exception.
-The sheer size of it alone is impressive in itself.
 There’s a route to follow around the building, but even when we went back round a second time – because we missed ‘The Creation of Adam’ painting on the ceiling of the Sistine Chapel aka one of the most famous paintings in the world – we found about ten other rooms that we’d missed previously.
 It’s hot and busy and you’ll get about 20 people cut you up and stop dead in front of you to take photos, but you kind of just get on with it, because it’s The Vatican.

 Visiting St Peter’s Basilica